 Students must maintain grades of C- or better in all required courses for the major.

-All UMD Music majors are strongly encouraged to bring a laptop as specified on the School of Fine Arts page for Technology Requirements.
+All UMD Music majors are strongly encouraged to bring a laptop as specified under Technology Requirements.

 Recent UMD Graduates Job Placement Data & Employers